amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 3\.
 Generate a Fulfillment API Key to authorize the logistics platform to communicate with the fulfillment API.

 Open the [Interstella API Key Portal](http://www.interstella.trade/getkey.html) in a new tab and click on **Sign up Here** to create a new account.
 Enter a username and password and click **Sign up**.
-Note your login information because you will use this page again later in the workshop.
+Note and save your login information because you will use this page again later in the workshop.
 Click **Sign in**, enter your login information and click **Login**.

 Note down the unique API key that is generated.